abhip64/quadruped_v2/README.md

  - ROS Kinetic
  - Gazebo 9.5

 > Kindly note that the code has not been tested and validated for any other versions of the above mentioned software.
+Different Gazebo versions may not create problems but a different ROS

 ## Current Status of the Project
 The project is under active development.
 Currently
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzQzNzI0ODc4LDIwMjcxMTYzNTFdfQ==
+eyJoaXN0b3J5IjpbLTU3ODczNjIzMywyMDI3MTE2MzUxXX0=
 -->